syncfusion-content/blazor-docs/blazor/scheduler/resources.md

 }
 ```

-> Setting `AllowMultiple` to `true` in the above code example allows you to select multiple resources from the event editor and also creates multiple copies of the same appointment in the Scheduler for each resources while rendering.
+> Setting `AllowMultiple` to `true` in the above code example allows to select multiple resources from the event editor and also creates multiple copies of the same appointment in the Scheduler for each resources while rendering.

 ## Resource grouping